Hadi-Khatib/digital-content-verification/Guide.md

 **STEP 5:** Make sure to back up relevant content you find, sites you visit, and conversations you have with sources of information:

-1. accessing internet securely
-2. encrypting data related to he investigation
-3. using non-proprietary and non-cloud based solution
-4. backing up data related to the investigation

 ## Open source tools:

 YouTube API